jbrown1384/LockedOut/README.md

 ## Deployment
 - Checkout this repo into the instance root directory
-- composer and nodejs/npm can be installed individually or you can run the deploy script which will auto install and create the dependancies
+- composer and nodejs/npm can be installed individually or you can run the deploy script which will auto install and create the dependencies
     - To run the deploy script: sudo bash ./public/scripts/deploy.sh
     - this will install and run composer and npm